Vladismann/API_Tests_Training_Project_1/README.md

-The tutorial project that contains API tests, API patterns, and the allure report connection.
+The tutorial project that contains API tests with REST Assured, API patterns, and the allure report connection.